BrunoMMendonca/forecast-alchemy-studio/AI Memory/UI State Management & Data Flow.md

 ## 4. "Gotchas" & Historical Context

-- **The Original Bug**: The initial implementation had the `JobMonitorButton` and `OptimizationQueuePopup` calling `useBackendJobStatus` independently.
+- **The Job Queue Sync Bug**: The initial implementation had the `JobMonitorButton` and `OptimizationQueuePopup` calling `useBackendJobStatus` independently.
 This caused them to have separate, out-of-sync states, leading to the UI inconsistency bug.
+The solution was to move the hook call up to `ForecastPage` and pass the state down, solidifying the "Single Source of Truth" pattern.
-- **The Refactoring**: The solution was a multi-step refactoring process to move the hook call up to `ForecastPage` and transform the child components to only accept props.
-This solidified the "Single Source of Truth" as a core architectural pattern for this project.
+- **The Settings Toggle Bug**: A similar bug occurred where a settings toggle (`Enable AI Reasoning`) appeared not to save its state.
+The root cause was the same: a component (`FloatingSettingsButton`) received the necessary props from its parent but failed to pass them down to its child (`ForecastSettings`).
+This broke the data flow chain, preventing the state update function from reaching the component that needed it.
 - **Prop Drilling**: While this pattern can sometimes lead to "prop drilling" (passing props through many layers), it is the correct choice for our application's current scale to ensure stability and predictability.
 For more complex state, a more advanced state manager could be considered in the future, but is not currently necessary.

 ---